HuddleHouse/progblog.io/source/_posts/2016-12-27-Angular-2-Firebase-Tutorial-Part-2-Adding-Authentication.md

 ## Introduction
 This tutorial is **part 2** of a 4 part series.
 If you would like to see **part 1** you can go to it [here](https://progblog.io/Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/).

-The finished chat app that we are building can be viewed [**here**](https://fir-crud-93710.firebaseapp.com/).
+The finished chat app that we are building can be seen live [**here**](https://fir-crud-93710.firebaseapp.com/).
 The code for all 3 parts is on my [Github](https://github.com/HuddleHouse/firebase-crud), each part of this tutorial is a new branch on that repository.

 ### Sections